tanamim/MIN16/README.md

 ### Detrmine Instruction Format
 Once all the assembly mnemonics are prepared, a reference document should be prepared for assembly programmer.
 It will describe the format, Operation, and how the instruction will be converted into the machine code.
 MIN16 prepared 46 assemly mnemonics (See [Instruction Set](./doc/MIN16_Instruction_Set.pdf) page 8 to 19).

-An example for MIN16 ADD instruction:
+An example for MIN16 ADD instruction format:
 ![MIN16_Instruction_ADD](./doc/MIN16_Instruction_ADD.png)

 ### Build a Tool Following Assembler Concepts